-*- coding: utf-8 -*-

 .. important::

-This method requires an installation of CANA (See `Extended Functionality`_).
-If CANA is not found, this method wil return None.
+`Extended Functionality`_).
+If CANA is not found, this method will

-.. _Extended Functionality: https://ckadelka.github.io/BoolForge/installation.html#extended-functionality
+.. _Extended Functionality: https://ckadelka.github.io/BoolForge/install.html#extended-functionality

-Compute the effective degree, i.e., the sum of the edge effectivenesses of each regulator, of a Boolean function.
+Compute the effective degree, i.e., the sum of the edge effectivenesses

-Edge effectiveness measures how much flipping a given input (regulator) influences the output.
+Edge effectiveness measures how much flipping a given input (regulator)

-Non-essential inputs have an effectiveness of 0, whereas inputs that always flip the output when toggled have an effectiveness of 1.
+whereas inputs that always flip the output when toggled have an

 **Returns:**